Selling your brand on marketplaces comes with challenges. Staying ahead of the competition and showing strong and keyword-optimized content is...

 - Product highlights: Recommended is to include 4-6 highlights, minimum 2, maximum 10 - 1 to 150 characters per highlight.
-Only include the relevant details and specifications of your product here, no keywords for SEO purposes.
+Only include your product's relevant details and specifications here, no keywords for SEO purposes.

 - Video link: Add a public YouTube URL: Show your product from different angles or show the product in use.

 - Product Page URL: A URL to your own product page with manufacturer product details.

 - Rich product content: Recommended for highlighting features on products to appear in Google's From the Manufacturer section.

 - Product details: This provides users with readable, structured data and enhances Googles' ability to surface individual products based on search queries.

 The Google Shopping experience is highly visual.
 It adds a visual touch to an otherwise text-heavy searching and shopping experience.
 Therefore, attractive product images play an essential role.

 Because of that, it’s important to monitor and optimize product imagery and listings on your reseller's websites and to upload your own high-quality imagery via Manufacturer Center.